Events List for Balally Players and Other Groups

 A handful of actors play a wide range of roles including the Munster team, the New Zealanders playing on the All Blacks team, the two coaches, the referee, the crowd, the press, a pregnant woman, Bunratty singers, several children, a dog and even the ball itself.

-'Alone It Stands' is taking to the road for a series of performances as part of our 2024 Festival Circuit run.
+'Alone It Stands' took to the road for a series of performances as part of our 2024 Festival Circuit run.

 The cast of 'Alone It Stands' hard at work in rehearsal for the performances in dlr Mill Theatre.